 Dalhousie Medicine New Brunswick also has a Research in Medicine program.
 Several students have completed or have projects in progress with the faculty aligned with the clinic.
 See the Research section for examples of these projects.

-We hope to engage numerous other professions and sectors for learners willing to engage with the clinic and strengthen our model and outreach.
+We hope to continue to engage numerous other professions and sectors for learners willing to engage with the clinic and strengthen our model and outreach.